 Dedication to remembering ancestors at altars

 – The Mexican tradition has families keeping an altar with photos of their dearly departed, loved ones, and remembering their stories.
-In the temples, there are altars where people kneel to pray and participate in ordinances of sealing a man and woman together as eternal spouses and partners, and sealing children to their parents, so we won’t have to remember them in this life only, we can be with them, forever, once we all get to the spirit world!
+In the temples, there are altars where people kneel to pray and participate in the afore-mentioned ordinances of sealing a man and woman together as eternal spouses and partners, and sealing children to their parents, so we can be with them, forever, once we all get to the spirit world!

 From the Gospel, we learn to remember our deceased family members by seeking out their birth, marriage, and death dates and places, and any stories connected with their lives.
 Decades ago, before the technology we have today, we commonly recorded this data in an album that were called a “Book of Remembrance”.
 My parents kept one, the featured image for this post is the front cover, and here are some photos of what’s inside.

 Today, we keep these records in a gigantic, searchable database online at familysearch.org.
 I like to use the RootsMagic app to keep my records offline, as there is also a way to connect my own records to familysearch.org AND Ancestry.com.
 Hard copies and digital copies of all the records included on the Family Search website are kept in a humongous mountain vault in Utah.
 This includes records of the ordinances done in the temple, which are recorded.
-This database can be searched online by anyone, for free.
+Most of the records in this database can be searched online by anyone, for free.
+Some record collections are restricted to be seen only in certain places due to agreements with the donors of the records.

 Path between the worlds

-– There is a beautiful bridge between the afterlife place and the earth in “Coco”, where, after her own physical death, Coco (Miguel’s great-grandmother) walks with her family (the deceased) to visit the living family at the end of the film, while Miguel sings “…our love for each other will live on forever…”
+– There is a beautiful bridge covered in flower petals, between the afterlife place and the earth in “Coco”, where, after her own physical death, Coco (Miguel’s great-grandmother) walks with her family (the deceased) to visit the living family at the end of the film, while Miguel sings “…our love for each other will live on forever…”

 Sentinels between the earth and the afterlife